huxiaoti/deeptrio/readme.md

 4. Use the DeepTrio model to predict PPIs.

-# Run DeepTrio for prediction
+# Run DeepTrio for Prediction
-1. To run DeepSol on your own query protein pairs you need to prepare the following three things:
+1. To run DeepSol for prediction on your own query protein pairs you need to prepare the following three things:

     * The first protein File: It can contain multiple proteins in fasta format.
 For example: